EquiMed logo.

 Usually one of the twins will develop more slowly and be smaller.
 The smaller twin will eventually be crushed by the larger twin and die.
 The toxins that form in the dead fetus may kill the larger, healthy foal, and the mare will abort at about nine months.

 If both fetuses survive, the birth process is often complicated, and one or both twins will involve malpresentation with resulting problems.
-If they survive, they often have the same issues as premature or dysmature foals in that they have small frames, poor muscle development, and low birth weight, as well as other problems.
+If they survive, they often have the same issues as premature foals in that they have small frames, poor muscle development, and low birth weight, as well as other problems.
 These fragile foals will require extra medical and physical care and may never develop the stamina and healthy condition of single-birth foals.

 Prevention